tembo-io/website/src/content/blog/2024-07-22-library-preloading/index.md

   Should it be loaded in user sessions or at server startup?
 Read on for answers.
 tags: [postgres, extensions, preload]
-date: 2024-07-22T14:00
+date: 2024-07-24T14:00
 # image: './security-pink.png'
 planetPostgres: true
 ---

-> To preload, or not to preload, that is the question:
+> To preload, or not to preload, that is the question:<br/>
-> Whether 'tis nobler in the ram to suffer
+> Whether 'tis nobler in the ram to suffer<br/>
-> The slings and arrows of pointer functions,
+> The slings and arrows of pointer functions,<br/>
-> Or to take arms against a sea of backends,
+> Or to take arms against a sea of backends,<br/>
 > And by alter role limit them: to session, to user
 >
 > William Shakespeare, DBA (probably)